Code-Institute-Submissions/markk0042-Milestone-project-2.io/README.md

 [w3schools.com](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp)
 By using Smooth Scroll the navigation buttons to the pages will react more fluid.

-### Navbar hamburger icon:
-The navigation bar hamburger icon that shows on smaller screens had an outline when pressed, and jumped a few pixels up.
-This has been fixed by adding a top-padding of 3 pixels in the style and by adding the following code:

->.navbar-toggler:focus,
->.navbar-toggler:active {
->	outline: none;
->	box-shadow: none;
->}

 The following tests have been used to ensure proper site functionality:

-- [GTmetrix](https://gtmetrix.com/): To test on website loading times
 - [W3C HTML Validator](https://validator.w3.org/): This validator checks the markup validity of Web documents in HTML.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): This validator checks the markup validity of Web documents in CSS.
 - [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB): Inspecting on overflow errors